Skip to main content

 Franky Bradley's

-This music venue/restaurant and bar gets its name from pro-boxer turned restauranteur, Frankie Bradley, who originally opened his restaurant in the space in 1933 and served some of the top celebrities of his day, including Elizabeth Taylor, Dick Clark and Lucille Ball.
-Present-day, restaurant owner Mark Bee (of Silk City and North 3rd) packs the tucked-away, two-story venue with a varied lineup of acts, including jazz, rock and burlesque.
-Downstairs, patrons can enjoy a full menu of appetizers, sandwiches and entrees; upstairs, there’s room for 300 to get down
+This music venue and restaurant and bar gets its name from pro boxer turned restaurateur, Frankie Bradley, who originally opened his restaurant in the space in 1933 and served some of the top celebrities of his day, including Elizabeth Taylor, Dick Clark and Lucille Ball.

 Where: Franky Bradley's, 1320 Chancellor Street, Philadelphia, PA